 If a student decides that they would like to be admitted to a different program of study before the first day of classes, they may contact the Admissions Officer.
 The decision to make the change will be based on availability of courses and the student's academic ability.
-After classes begin, the student must complete at least one semester of courses coursework before he/she can attempt to switch programs, unless it is before the last day to change program of study as stated in the academic calendar located at the front of this catalog.
+After classes begin, the student must complete at least one semester of courses coursework before he/she can attempt to switch programs.
 If the program of study change is approved by the Admissions Officer, the request will be forwarded to the Registrar for processing and the student will be mailed a new admittance letter stating the change.
 A change is not final until the above procedure is complete.